ahnafzareef/MicroPythonFuncs/README.md

-Functions to run inputs through to achieve outputs using Micropython on Edge Systems
+ML Layers written to run inputs through to achieve outputs using Micropython on Edge Systems